Sequences of point blow-ups over perfect fields from a combinatorial point of view: Introduction

 \section{Introduction}

 Sequences of blow-ups of smooth varieties along smooth centers are useful for general algebraic geometric purposes, in particular, for resolution and classification of singularities.
-We will assume, additionally, that the center of each blow up is transversal to the already created exceptional divisors by the precedent blow ups, i.e. that at every point there are suitable regular systems of parameters such that both the center and the divisor components are locally defined by ideals generated by some of those parameters.
+We will assume, additionally, that the center of each blow-up has normal crossings with the already created exceptional divisors by the precedent blow ups, i.e. that at every point there are suitable regular systems of parameters such that both the center and the divisor components are locally defined by ideals generated by some of those parameters.